 Chris Varelas is a founding partner of Riverwood Capital, a private equity firm focused on high growth technology and technology-related companies in need of capital and expertise to scale on a global basis.
 Notable Firm investments include Alog, ForgeRock, Globant, GoPro and Vacasa.
 Notable personal seed and venture stage investments include FIGS, Berkeley Lights, Forge Global and Elemental Cognition.

 Prior to establishing Riverwood, Chris worked at Salomon Brothers/Citi as Global Head of Technology, Media & Telecom Investment Banking, Head of Citi’s National Investment Bank, member of Citi’s Global Operating Committee and Culture Czar for all of Citi.
-As an investment banker, Chris’ primary focus was Mergers & Acquisitions, working on many of the landmark transactions that shaped the technology industry including Compaq/HP, Peoplesoft/Oracle, IBM/PWC, Lucent Fiber and Flextronics/Solectron.
+As an investment banker, Chris’ primary focus was Mergers & Acquisitions, working on many of the landmark transactions that shaped the technology industry including Compaq/HP, Peoplesoft/Oracle and IBM/PWC.
 In addition, he was the lead team member for the Chapter Nine reorganization of the County of Orange, California.
 Chris was selected as one of the 100 most important deal makers by the New York Times and was named top “rainmaker’ in the technology sector by Dealmaker Magazine.

-Chris earned an MBA from the Wharton School of Business and a BA from Occidental College in Los Angeles, California for which he serves on the Board of Trustees and leads the Investment Committee.
-Chris was selected as the 2020 Occidental Seal Award recipient for Professional Achievement.
+Chris earned an MBA from the Wharton School of Business and a BA from Occidental College in Los Angeles, California.
+Chris was selected as the 2020 Occidental SEAL Award recipient for Professional Achievement.

-Chris is the author of How Money Became Dangerous: The Inside Story of Our Turbulent Relationship with Modern Finance.
+Chris is the author of How Money Became Dangerous, the inside account of our turbulent relationship with modern finance.